Massless Preheating and Electroweak Vacuum Metastability: Production of Higgs Particles

 Applying these methods, one finds that after passing through a tachyonic region $j$ times, the phase-space density for a given mode is written generally as~\cite{Dufaux:2006ee} \beq n_{h_k} ~=~ e^{2 j X_k} \left(2\cos\Theta_k\right)^{2(j-1)} \ . \eeq Hence, employing Eq.~\eqref{eq:omegaxi} we can compute the accumulated quantities $X_k$ and $\Theta_k$ for \il{g=0}.
 The details of this calculation appear in Appendix~\ref{sec:tachyonic} and give

-After successive bursts of tachyonic production, the growth exponent in Eq.~\eqref{eq:tachyonicformula} accumulates a value \il{\sum_j 2j X_k \simeq 4\int dx X_k/T}, with the zero-mode receiving the greatest share of the number density.
-The accumulated phases $\Theta_k$ only supply oscillatory behavior or modify the distribution over momenta.
+After successive bursts of tachyonic production, the growth exponent in Eq.~\eqref{eq:tachyonicformula} accumulates a value \il{\sum_j 2j X_k \simeq 4\int dx X_k/T}, with the zero mode receiving the greatest share of the number density.
+The accumulated phases $\Theta_k$ supply only oscillatory behavior or modify the distribution over momenta.
 Given that our primary concern is the overall growth of the Higgs number density, we shall neglect these quantities.
 Then, we can estimate that

 which holds for the duration of the tachyonic instability.